i-love-flamingo/flamingo/docs/dependency-injection.md

 injector.Bind((*Something)(nil)).ToInstance(myInstance)
 ```

-You can also bind an instance it a struct obviously, not only to interfaces.
+You can also bind an instance it to a struct obviously, not only to interfaces.

 `ToInstance` takes precedence over both `To` and `ToProvider`.